aws-amplify/amplify-ui/.changeset/purple-hotels-tease.md

 '@aws-amplify/ui-react': patch
 ---

-Updated error text for over max files to be more explicit.
+fix: Updated error text for max file count to be more explicit.